 APB is one of the biggest brewers in Asia.

-Shares of Fraser and Neave (F&N) also rose 5% in early trade.'Some uncertainty'
+Shares of Fraser and Neave (F&N) also rose 5% in early trade.

 The bid by Heineken comes at a time when beer companies have been trying to get a bigger share of the fast-growing market in the region.